msl2000/marvisaccentweb/README.md

 The application has a frontend and backend instance running and is built with the following frameworks

-  - NuxtJS (VueJS Framework)
+  - NuxtJS (VueJS Framework) - Front End
-  - See HTML in the right
-  - Magic
+  - Laravel - Backend

 # About the task!